okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-sso-integration/main/openidconnect/prep.md

-If you haven't build the OIDC service in your application yet, review the [OAuth 2.0 and OpenID Connect Overview](/docs/concepts/oauth-openid/) concept.
+If you haven't built the OIDC service in your app yet, review the [OAuth 2.0 and OpenID Connect Overview](/docs/concepts/oauth-openid/).

 For OIDC integrations to be published in the OIN catalog, review the following implementation topics: